 Capacity

-The N-1-G margins in the NZGB forecast are healthy for February and March.
+The N-1-G margins in the NZGB forecast are healthy through to mid/late June.
 Within seven days we monitor these more closely through the market schedules.
 The latest NZGB report is available on the NZGB website.

 Electricity Market Commentary